dulikvor/cppKin/README.md

 meant to be used by distributed services in order to measure latency across clusters.

 ## Linux Requirements
 * c++11.
 * Cmake version > 3.8.
 * OpenSSL-dev.
+If testing is requested - python 2.7

 ## Windows Requirements
 * Runtime support and tool chain of Visual Studio 2013.
 * Cmake version > 3.8.
 * Flex and Bison (e.g. the WinFlexBison package)

 ## Getting Started
 cppkin uses the following 3rd party dependencies -
 1) boost.
 2) spdlog.
-3) thrift.
+3) thrift - only if thrift is requested.
 4) curl.
+5) Core.
+6) sweetPy - only if testing is requested.
+7) bottle - only if testing is requested.

 ### Linux Install
 In order to inspect cppKin available installation parameters, use the help command:
 ```
 . cppkin.bash --help
 ```

-In order to start the installation use the installation command:
+In order to start the installation use the install command:
 ```
 . cppkin.bash install #add arguments of choice
 ```